tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 	- High I/O performance
 	- High IOPS at low cost
 	- D2 and I3
-- EBS FOR HDFS
+#### EBS FOR HDFS

 - volumes DO NOT PERSIST after cluster termination

-- EMR File System
+####  EMR File System

 - An implementation of HDFS which allows clusters to store data on S3
 - Uses data directly on S3 without ingesting into HDFS
 - Reliability, durability and scalability of S3
 - Resize and terminate EMR clusters without losing data

-- EMRFS with HDFS
-	- Copy data from S3 to HDFS using S3DistCP
+> EMRFS with HDFS: Copy data from S3 to HDFS using S3DistCP

-- EMRFS and Consistent View
+####  EMRFS and Consistent View
 - S3 - Read after write consistency for new put requests
 - S3 - Eventual consistency for overwrite of put and delete requests
 - Listing after quick write may be incomplete
 - For example an ETL pipeline that depends on list as input to subsequent steps
 - Consistent View
 	- Uses metadata in dynamodb to ensure EMR interaction is consistent while using EMRFS / S3
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzAxNDA5NTgsMTMyOTg1MjA4OSwtMT
-YwOTI2MjIzNiwtOTAxODcwNDc1LC0xMDk1Nzk5NDIwLC0zMzQ0
-NzIzMjYsLTY4MzExMTMyMCwtMzczMjEzODU2LC0yNzU0MDY4NT
-EsLTg2Njc5OTY2OCwxNzQ1NTIzOTMyLDIwODMyNzU1NjgsLTE1
-MTUzNDc2MiwxNjkxMDU2MDMwLDE2NDM5MjAwNDIsNDc3MTA0Nz
-g0LC01MzY5MzM0MjksMzQxMzU5NjIzLDY4MjQyNTQwLDE1MjI5
-Nzg5NjFdfQ==
+eyJoaXN0b3J5IjpbNTcyNjI4MDYxLC0xODMwMTQwOTU4LDEzMj
+k4NTIwODksLTE2MDkyNjIyMzYsLTkwMTg3MDQ3NSwtMTA5NTc5
+OTQyMCwtMzM0NDcyMzI2LC02ODMxMTEzMjAsLTM3MzIxMzg1Ni
+wtMjc1NDA2ODUxLC04NjY3OTk2NjgsMTc0NTUyMzkzMiwyMDgz
+Mjc1NTY4LC0xNTE1MzQ3NjIsMTY5MTA1NjAzMCwxNjQzOTIwMD
+QyLDQ3NzEwNDc4NCwtNTM2OTMzNDI5LDM0MTM1OTYyMyw2ODI0
+MjU0MF19
 -->